-As a debtor across decades Noreen Renier failed to initially report over $100,000 in income plus thousands of dollars in additional assets to one bankruptcy court in 2007.
-She also failed to even list her highest unpaid creditor on her bankruptcy filing!
-The judge in that court ordered a judgment against her citing Noreen Renier as having misled his court and not being a credible witness.
-In 2011 she lost a U.S. District court appeal arising from her 'not credible' judgment after yet another Chapter 7 filing.
-And in April 2012 the U.S. Court of Appeals for the Fourth Circuit rejected her second appeal.
+As a debtor across decades Noreen Renier failed to initially report over $100,000 in income plus thousands of dollars in additional assets to one bankruptcy court after prior bankruptcy filings.
+She also failed to even list her highest unpaid creditor on her 2010 bankruptcy filing!
+The judge in that court ordered a ruling in 2010 against her citing Noreen Renier as having misled his court and not being a credible witness.

 Those booking the services of "super psychic" Noreen Renier should take a very long pause before relying on her acting performances before TV cameras and her "highly credible" visions and forecasting.
 She has boldly fooled many.